magnusdv/paramlink2/README.md

 <img src="man/figures/README-multiLodGraph-1.png" width="100%" style="display: block; margin: auto;" />

 This graph shows a convincing peak of LOD = 3, which is close to the traditional significance threshold LOD = 3.3 for AD disorders.
-Details about the peak and its location are obtained as follows:
+We print some details about the peak and its location:

 ``` r
 peakSummary(lodsM, threshold = 2)